Vigna aconitifolia

 Vigna aconitifolia is a drought-resistant legume, commonly grown in arid and semi-arid regions of India.
 It is commonly called mat bean, moth bean, matki or dew bean.

 Moth bean is a creeping annual herbaceous plant which grows to approximately 40 cm high.
 Yellow flowers on its hairy and densely packed branches develop into yellow-brown pods, 2 to 3 inches in length.
-The seeds of these pods contain approximately 22–24% protein.
+The beans of these pods contain approximately 22–24% protein.

-The pods, sprouts and protein-rich seeds of this crop are commonly consumed in India.
+The pods, sprouts, and protein-rich seeds of this crop are commonly consumed in India.
 Moth bean can be grown on many soil types, and can also act as a pasture legume.
 Due to its drought-resistant qualities, its ability to combat soil erosion and its high protein content, moth bean has been identified as possibly a more significant food source in the future.
 It has been suggested that its suitability as a grain legume in semi-arid Africa should be further investigated.